-This position is a member of the Computational Biology program associated with the Cancer, Development, and Cell Biology department.
-Support OHSU investigators in the conduct of original research in service to OHSUs mission to improve human health, building and leveraging platform based tools and biological understanding while working independently and as a team oriented towards data processing, data analysis and software development environment, working with high-dimensional data (omic, imaging, phenotypic), following best practices such as literature currency, tool benchmarking and code sharing through GitHub.
+This position provides clinical bioinformatics expertise to the Knight Diagnostic Labs at OHSU.
+Computational biologists support investigators in the development of clinical analysis methods that contribute to OHSUs mission to improve human health, building and leveraging platform-based tools and biological understanding while working in a team-oriented data processing, data analysis, and software development environment, working with next-generation sequencing data, following best practices such as literature currency, tool benchmarking and code sharing through GitHub.
 Duties include teamwork, client interaction, cross-core collaboration, code and data management, maintenance and development of tools and pipelines, and support of investigators discoveries and scholarly work.

 Tools: Assist with software development, using structured software engineering best practices.
 Collaborate with team members in building, publishing and re-using high-performance open-source code.

-Bachelor's Degree with major courses in field of research and 1 to 3 years of relevant experience
+Bachelors Degree (4 yr) with major courses in field of research and 1 to 3 years of relevant experience

 Demonstrated ability in research related to genomic analysis, machine learning, or image analysis, which may include experience with next-gen sequencing or medical imaging